Pronouns: She / Her / Hers

 Prior to Mission Partners, May worked at Dermacare San Diego as the Marketing Director, leading on digital, sales, and event marketing, driving the cosmetic medical practice to become recognized in the Top 100 of more than 40,000 practices of its kind.
 Previously, she spearheaded the development of a new social media department at Rosemont Media, a digital ad agency, and worked as a publicist at Beck Ellman Heald, a public relations firm specializing in nonprofit media relations.

-Committed to lifelong learning, May was accepted into the Global Leadership and Change PhD program at Pepperdine University.
-Her research interests include multiracial identity and intercultural communications.
+A self-proclaimed lover of learning, May was accepted into the Global Leadership and Change PhD program at Pepperdine University.
+Her research interests include multiracial identity and intercultural communication, specifically focusing on the Filipino American (Fil-Am) Mestiza identity and anti-Black racism in the United States.
 She earned her Bachelor’s in Mass Communication: Public Relations and Advertising from Towson University and her Master’s in Communication and Leadership from Gonzaga University.
 May is also an adjunct communications professor at Towson University.